mdsoto/sal_rw/README.md

 <h2>About this notebook</h2>

-In this notebook three methods or formulas to convert salinity (ppm) to water resistivity (Rw) are evaluated.
+In this notebook (salw_rw.ipynb) three methods or formulas to convert salinity (ppm) to water resistivity (Rw) are evaluated.
 The formulas are; one proposed by
 E. R. Crain at his web site (<https://spec2000.net/00-index.htm>), one from Bateman-Konen, and the last formula one from Kennedy.
 These last